craigcoles/MoustacheBooth/README.md

 * [Face-Detection](https://github.com/neave/face-detection)

 Note that this demo only works online (or localhost) due to security restrictions.
 It won't work on a local file:/// system!

+#Run
+If you have ruby and rubygems installed run 'bundle install' then 'rackup'